 How Dividend Reinvestment Works

 To start the process of dividend reinvestment, the stockholder needs to enter into the target company’s reinvestment plan.
-Many refer to this plan as a DRIP.
+Many refer to this plan as a dividend reinvestment plan, or DRIP.
 Once the investor has enrolled, the company will convert future dividends into stock.
 The effective date of the stock purchase will be the date of dividend declaration.
 At that point, the company will hold the stock in the investor’s name.

 By the way, the process will likely result in the investor ending up with fractional shares.
 That should be of no concern to the investor because they will still have the ability to transact business with the shares at any point in the future.